Looking Closely at the Growth Curve for Westport Fuel Systems Inc. (WPRT)

 WPRT’s Market Performance

-WPRT stocks went up by 0.30% for the week, with a monthly drop of -10.08% and a quarterly performance of -30.96%, while its annual performance rate touched 55.66%.
-The volatility ratio for the week stands at 4.63% while the volatility levels for the past 30 days are set at 5.41% for Westport Fuel Systems Inc..
-The simple moving average for the period of the last 20 days is -1.95% for WPRT stocks with a simple moving average of -45.41% for the last 200 days.
+WPRT stocks went up by 11.54% for the week, with a monthly jump of 3.57% and a quarterly performance of -15.74%, while its annual performance rate touched 72.70%.
+The volatility ratio for the week stands at 4.61% while the volatility levels for the past 30 days are set at 4.97% for Westport Fuel Systems Inc..
+The simple moving average for the period of the last 20 days is 4.50% for WPRT stocks with a simple moving average of -42.04% for the last 200 days.

 Analysts’ Opinion of WPRT